-Schwartzman misses chance at ATP Finals slot, Raonic wins
+Nadal rallies to reach Paris semis and face Zverev

-Schwartzman remained favored to qualify, however, because Pablo Carreno Busta needs to win this tournament and the Sofia Open next week in Bulgaria, or win here and lose the other final to anyone but Schwartzman.
+Wawrinka, meanwhile, served for the second set at 5-4 before wilting in the tiebreaker.

-Also, Carreno Busta faced top-seeded Rafael Nadal later Friday, trailing him 6-0 in their matches.
-Alexander Zverev was taking on Stan Wawrinka in the last match on center court.
+“I didn’t stay calm when I could have, that’s why I lost,” Wawrinka said.
+“I hurried a few points here and there.”

-Medvedev, the 2019 U.S. Open runner-up, was first on court and off just one hour later.
+Earlier, the 2019 U.S. Open runner-up Medvedev was first on court and off just one hour later following a brutal display of ball striking against Schwartzman.

 “The level today was really good, so that’s a level I want to be all the time,” he said.
 “But it’s impossible in tennis.”